exalearn/ExaMol/docs/quickstart.rst

 The ``thinker`` provides the core capability behind ExaMol scaling to large supercomputers: the ability to schedule many different different tasks at once.
 A Thinker strategy defines when to submit new tasks and what to do once they complete.
-There is only one strategy available in ExaMol right now, :class:`~examol.steer.single.SingleObjectiveThinker`, but more will become available as we build the library.
+There is only one strategy available in ExaMol right now, :class:`~examol.steer.single.SingleStepThinker`, but more will become available as we build the library.

 Learn more in the `component documentation <components/steer.html>`_.